springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-pack/step3.md

 Run `pack --help`{{execute}} to see the kinds of commands `pack` can execute.

 We'll use the command `pack build` to build an image from our sample app.
+In our command, we will specify:
+ - a name for the image to be created
+ - the path to the app source code
+ - the builder we want to use (more on this later)

-There's nothing special about this app, we're just saving time by using an existing sample.
+It's worth noting that there's nothing special about our app, we're just saving time by using an existing sample.

 Run the following command:
 ```